Australia Public Holidays 2017

-This page contains a national calendar of all 2017 public holidays for Australia.
+This page contains a calendar of all 2017 public holidays for Australia.
 These dates may be modified as official changes are announced, so please check back regularly for updates.
 Scroll down to view the national list or choose your state’s calendar.

 Choose your state or territory